Alethio36/mediastack/README.md

 under one key, and connects every arr to the hub.
 Endpoints already stored are never touched.

+Before an update restarts Jellyfin while someone is streaming, the **users** stream gets a heads-up and the update pauses `NOTIFY_GRACE` seconds (default 30; `0` warns without pausing) so viewers can reach a stopping point.
+Idle-hour updates send nothing.

 Upgrading an existing install: this change retagged `activity` into `ops`, but stored endpoints and already-created arr/seerr connections are never overwritten.
 To move them, clear the `mediastack` config in